zoisite-rb/zoisite-rb/guides/source/getting_started_with_devcontainer.md

 After reading this guide, you will know:

-* How to create a new Zoisite application with the `rails-new` tool.
+* How to create a new Zoisite application with the `zoisite-new` tool.
 * How to begin working with your application in a development container.

 --------------------------------------------------------------------------------